cport1/ms-coding/README.md

 # MS-CODING

 ## Application State
-Install the [Redux Devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) Chroem Extension to view the state initialization.
+Install the [Redux Devtools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) Chrome Extension to view the state initialization.
 Upon initialization the accounts list is stored in the Application State.

 ## @ngrx
 * The application state uses @ngrx/core and @ngrx/store to store the application state.